noakawa/ihomes_scraping/README.md

 A dictionary used to match the inputs values of cities to the cities

+* RADIUS

+Defines the distance (in meters) within which to return the number of restaurants around the given propertie.

 ### Implementation private_info.py

 private_info.py contains the required informations to establish a connection with MySQL.